ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/hr_assistant.rst

    - handle a large number of domains and intents
    - use system entities such as amount-of-money, dates, and times
-   - query and filter the knowledge base on multiple parameters
+   - query the knowledge base on multiple parameters

 .. note::